Rolv-Apneseth/ps-typer/README.md

 - Making the GUI resizeable and configurable (for example light and dark modes are available)
 - Intricate use of OOP to handle the different windows and functionality for each window
 - Plotting data with pyqtgraph, and styling of the graph so it has the desired layout and appearance
-- Using .pkl and .json files to save data and load it when the program is run, for saving of high scores and remembering user settings.
+- Saving data to and loading data from local files, for saving of high scores and remembering user settings
-- Rich text manipulation so the text typed is coloured based on whether it is correct/incorrect

 ## Installation